Department of Public Safety

 The Director of Public Safety is also the disaster coordinator for the city.
 For more information on what you can do to better prepare for disasters please go to https://www.ready.gov/

-The Director of Public Safety urges residents and businesses to sign up for CodeRed, an emergency notification system that allows emergency officials to notify residents and businesses by telephone, cell phone, text message, email and social media regarding time-sensitive general and emergency notifications.
-Please click here to sign-up.
+The Director of Public Safety urges residents and businesses to sign up for CivicReady the City’s Mass Notification System, an emergency notification system that allows emergency officials to notify residents and businesses by telephone, cell phone, text message, and email regarding time-sensitive general and emergency notifications.

 Sign up to be notified of emergencies in Lackawanna by clicking the picture below to sign up for the City of Lackawanna – Public Notification System.